Espresso helps rollups:

 compromise

-The Espresso Sequencer’s optimistic responsiveness guarantees fast transaction finality and throughput limited only by network bandwidth.
+Espresso's HotShot finality gadget is optimistically responsive and guarantees fast transaction finality and throughput limited only by network bandwidth.

 Perfectly paired